Sequoyah: Teaching the syllabary

-Sequoyah's six-year old daughter, Ayokeh (also spelled Ayoka), helped him in his process to create the syllabary by being the first person to learn from it.
-Word spread in their town that they created a new way to communicate, and they were charged and brought to trial by the town chief.
+Sequoyah's six-year-old daughter, Ayokeh (also spelled Ayoka), was the first person to learn it.
+News spread that they had created a new way to communicate, and they were charged and brought to trial by the town chief.
 Sequoyah and Ayokeh were separated but still communicated by sending letters to one another.
-Eventually the warriors presiding over their trial, along with the town, believed that Sequoyah did in fact create a new form of communication, and they all wanted him to teach it to them.
+In time, the warriors overseeing the trial, along with the entire town, came to believe that Sequoyah had truly created a new form of communication—and they eagerly asked him to teach it to them.

 He traveled to the Indian Reserves in the Arkansas Territory, where some Cherokee had settled west of the Mississippi River.
-When he tried to convince the local leaders of the syllabary's usefulness, they doubted him.
-Sequoyah asked each leader to say a word, which he wrote down, and then called his daughter in to read the words back.
-This demonstration convinced the leaders to let him teach the syllabary to a few more people.
-This took several months, during which it was rumored that he might be using the students for sorcery.
-After completing the lessons, Sequoyah wrote a dictated letter to each student, and read a dictated response.
-This test convinced the western Cherokee that he had created a practical writing system.
+To demonstrate the value of his syllabary, Sequoyah invited each local leader to say a word aloud.
+He carefully wrote each one down, then called in his daughter to read the words back.
+Impressed and intrigued, the leaders agreed to let Sequoyah teach the syllabary to a few members of the community.
+The lessons took several months, during which rumors circulated that he might be practicing sorcery.
+When the training was complete, Sequoyah conducted a final test: he dictated a letter to each student and then read aloud their dictated responses.
+This successful demonstration convinced the western Cherokee that he had indeed created a practical and powerful writing system.

-When Sequoyah went to the eastern tribes, he brought a sealed envelope containing a written speech from one of the Arkansas Cherokee leaders.
-By reading this speech, he convinced the eastern Cherokee to also learn the system.
-And from there it continued to be taught across the Cherokee tribes and towns in the east.
+When Sequoyah visited the eastern tribes, he carried a sealed envelope containing a written speech from a Cherokee leader in Arkansas.
+By reading the speech aloud, he convinced the eastern Cherokee of the value of his system.
+From there, the syllabary quickly spread, taught across Cherokee towns and villages throughout the East.

-The syllabary was not hard for the Cherokee people to learn, and by 1830, 90% of Cherokees were literate in their own language.
-Over time, naturally, tribes began to form their own dialects depending on what region they lived in.
-There are two main dialects, the Eastern and Western.
-The Eastern Dialect, also referred to as middle or Kituwa dialect, is spoken in the Qualla boundary in western North Carolina.
-This land was purchased by the Cherokees in the 1870s.
-The Western Dialect, also known as Overhill or Otali dialect, is spoken in eastern Oklahoma and North Carolina.
-There was a Southern dialect, also called lower dialect, spoken in South Carolina and Georgia until around 1900.
-But since no more Cherokee tribes reside there, that style of dialect is no more.
+By 1830, as many as 90% of Cherokees were literate in their own language.